skejriwal44/Argus_T2I/README.md

 This script uses the stable diffusion XL pipeline, which takes 15 seconds for Vanilla generation on an A10g GPU.
 We have modified the script in the `diffusers` library (`diffusers/pipelines/stable_diffusion_xl`) and provided a custom `diffusers` directory.

+- Note: The full end-to-end code implementation is currently under construction.